admurali/routemap-express-mw/README.md

 ### Making a response

-First thing is to create a response, using ***req.routeMap.makeResponse(res);***
+For routemap to function, we first need to create a response, using ***req.routeMap.makeResponse(res);***

-We made the following REST functions:
+In the example above, we had the following REST endpoints:
-* getUser - GET endpoint
+* getUser - GET
-* putUser - PUT endpoint
+* putUser - PUT
-* postUser - POST endpoint
+* postUser - POST
-* deleteUser - DELETE endpoint
+* deleteUser - DELETE

 ### Data Handling

-Frequently, there will be a need when you will need to pass data from one routemap function to another.
+Frequently, you will need to pass data from one routemap function to another.

-We want to pass some data from ***fetchUsers*** to any other function down the promise chain.
-To do this, we can leverage a dictionary that routeMap comes with.
+For example, we want to pass data from ***fetchUsers*** to any other function down the promise chain.
+To do this, we can leverage a built-in dictionary from routemap.

 ```
 const USERS_KEY = 'USER';